nasiegel88/rnaseq/README.md

-# RNAseq pipeline for paired-sequencing
+# Bulk RNAseq pipeline for paired-end reads
 last updated 2020-01-07

 To do: